Ella Tannous, a Lebanese angel who had both her arms and legs amputated due to a medical mistake, finally got justice.

 Rola Sfeir is the criminal judge who issued the ruling on Thursday 27 February.
-She condemned the American University hospital, the Maronite Monastic Order owner of Our Lady of Aid hospital, and both doctors Issam Maalouf and Rana Sharara of causing the little girl harm, in a mistake that led to the amputation of her limbs.
+She condemned the American University hospital, the Maronite Monastic Order owner of Notre Dame de Secours (Al-Maounat) Hospital, and both doctors Issam Maalouf and Rana Sharara for causing the little girl harm, in a mistake that led to the amputation of her limbs.

 The compensation exceeds one billion and 8 million LBP, though it is certain that no amount of money would amend Ella Tannous what she permanently lost, or her parents for their agony.

 The prosecution was divided as follows: the Maronite Order and doctor Maalouf as responsible for 30% of the damage, and the other defendant as responsible for 70% of the medical errors.